 The negative impacts of rising health care costs and the concern over data ownership certainly aren’t new topics of discussion.
-But as policymakers have increased their focus in these areas, the steady stream of news has turned into a fast-moving series of waves leaving people wondering what changes will actually come as a result.
+But as policymakers have increased their focus in these areas (transparency and interoperability), the steady stream of news has turned into a fast-moving series of waves leaving people wondering what changes will actually come as a result.

 SURPRISE MEDICAL BILLS IN THE SPOTLIGHT